What is in this leaflet

 You must tell your doctor:

-- if you are allergic to any other medicine or any foods, dyes or preservatives.
+- if you are allergic to any other medicine, any foods, dyes or preservatives, or have a lactose intolerance.

 - if you are taking other drugs for high blood pressure, such as beta-blockers, diuretics, ACE-inhibitors or angiotensin II receptor antagonists.